jhpyle/docassemble/demo.md

   the names of icons that you can use to "decorate" your questions.

-  The "basic-questions.yml" comes from the docassemble.base package and is located in the directory docassemble/base/data/questions.
+  The "basic-questions.yml" comes from the docassemble.base package and is located in the directory docassemble/base/data/questions in that package.

   You can include question files from other packages by explicitly referring to their package names.
-E.g., "docassemble.helloworld:questions.yml" refers to the file questions.yml in the docassemble/helloworld/data/questions directory.
+For example, "docassemble.helloworld:questions.yml" refers to the file questions.yml in the docassemble/helloworld/data/questions directory of the docassemble.helloworld package.
 ---
 image sets:
   freepik: